 Other terms and types of commercial lease to be aware of include:

 - Base rent - This is the minimum - or base - amount of rent payable set out in the lease, and will exclude percentage rents or any other additional operating costs.

 - Percentage lease - This type of lease typically occurs in retail, and is often used in shopping centres.
 Within these agreements, the tenant will pay a fixed base rent plus a percentage of their gross income.
 The percentage will be agreed upon in advance by the landlord.

 - FRI leases - FRIin this case stands for a Full Repairing and Insuring lease.
-Put simply, it means that all costs of maintenance, repair and insurance on the property must be met by the tenant.
+Put simply; it means that the tenant must meet all costs of maintenance, repair and insurance on the property.

 - Gross rent lease - A gross rent lease is a form of commercial lease in which the tenant is responsible for paying the base rent and any specified expenses, while the landlord is responsible for paying all expenses involves in operating and maintaining the property, such as insurance, utilities and maintenance.
 In some gross rent leases, the landlord may also be responsible for paying any property tax.